DeerTears/GB-Studio-Community-Assets/Music/Readme.md

 - Darkstone - Delay-heavy song for caves, featured in the game 6rooms
 - The Gang's All Here - The intro part is out of key but it's otherwise a lighthearted song for walking in the park

-**MilkyTracker Templates**
-- template.xm - An authentic conversion of template.mod to .xm

 **Tomas Danko:**

 http://www.danko.se/